elishowk/django-webpush-demo/README.md

        Application Server Key = BEFuGfKKEFp-kEB...JlkA34llWF0xHya70
 ```

+## More...

+The web Push API specification : https://developer.mozilla.org/fr/docs/Web/API/Push_API
+A nice demonstration of VAPID is https://gauntface.github.io/simple-push-demo/
+Another nico resource from google.com :https://developers.google.com/web/fundamentals/push-notifications/sending-messages-with-web-push-libraries

  * Django settings:

- ** Create your own local_settings.py next to settings.py, and add Application Server Key to  `PUSH_NOTIFICATIONS_SETTINGS['APP_SERVER_KEY']`
+  * Create your own local_settings.py next to settings.py, and add Application Server Key to  `PUSH_NOTIFICATIONS_SETTINGS['APP_SERVER_KEY']`
- ** Modify the key WP_CLAIMS in settings.py : "sub" with the same email used in the file claim.json.
+  * Modify the key WP_CLAIMS in settings.py : "sub" with the same email used in the file claim.json.
 Do not add the "aud", because the push servers could be Mozilla's or Google's, and django-push-notifications takes care of that

 ## Install and run the Django server